 The Council may also purchase units to cover the expected liabilities associated with landfill operation as required.
 The Council surrenders units to extinguish these liabilities.
 At 30 June 2023 the total liability relating to landfill carbon emissions for the first six months of the 2023 calendar year is \$0.553m (2022: \$1.171m).

-More information on carbon credits can be found in Section 4: Our performance in detail, under activity 2.2: Waste reduction and energy conservation (Volume 1, page X).
+More information on carbon credits can be found in Section 4: Our Performance in Detail, on pages 36 to 112 of Volume 1.